Mariatu Kargbo, MSN, BC-FNP, EJD

-Founder and Chief Executive Officer of Global Health College, Ms. Kargbo, a graduate of George Mason University, achieved her Masters Degree in Nursing with a focus in Family Medicine.
-She is currently pursuing her EJD.
-Ms. Kargbo has eight years of nursing experience with expertise as a Family Nurse Practitioner.
+Founder and Chief Executive Officer of Global Health College, Ms. Kargbo, a graduate of George Mason University, achieved her Masters Degree in Nursing with a focus in Family Medicine, and received her EJD degree from Concord Law School.

 Learning is the uttermost fulfilling achievement one can endure.
 Therefore, my goal is to ensure that each Global Health College graduate is ingrained with key attributes needed to be lifelong learners and critical thinkers.
 I believe that the initial inquiry towards education is the most important step to effectively master new concepts and skills.
 Further, I believe that the essential goal of teaching is to facilitate learning with a broad scope of learning styles.
 Knowing that the process of effective learning occurs by the use of images, words, touch, logic, or interpersonal skills, I believe that understanding these elements are imperative to make certain that each person achieve his or her maximum potential.
 Learning for the student is also enhanced when the instructor presents the material in an enthusiastic, energetic and passionate manner.